tyrtyrych/BeginningJavaScript/05-loops/readme.md

     //=> t

 Disaster!
 It's actually returning the _last_ lowerCaseLetter!
-We need some way to stop the loop as soon as we find a lower case letter, then return it.
+We need some way to stop the loop as soon as we find a lower-case letter, then return it.
 There are a bunch of ways to solve this problem!

 However, before we fix our function, we have another problem.
-What should happen when there are _no_ lower-case letters in the string?
+What should happen when there are **_no_** lower-case letters in the string?

 We could throw an error, but it's probably not an error condition.
 (If it was an error condition, we would want to provide a `containsLowerCaseLetter` function so we could check without ending our program.)

 We could use a special value to denote the absence of a lower-case letter.
-That's the approach the `indexOf` function takes -- it returns -1 in the case the substring is not found.
+That's the approach the `indexOf` function takes –– it returns -1 in the case the substring is not found.
 This approach will work pretty well for us in this case.
-Let's return the empty string, "", when there are no lower-case letters:
+Let's return the empty string, `""`, when there are no lower-case letters:

     var firstLowerCaseLetter = function (message) {
         var index;